 Reconstruction using skin and soft tissue flaps from your own body tends to mimic the look and feel (to the touch) of a natural breast better than reconstruction with implants.

-However, these procedures are more invasive and complex.
+However, natural tissue flap procedures are more invasive and complex than reconstruction with implants.
 So, they usually require a longer hospital stay and a longer recovery time.

 The most common natural flap procedures use tissue from the abdomen or back.
 Flaps can also be taken from the buttocks or thighs (a microvascular surgeon is needed for these surgeries).

-In some procedures, part or all of a muscle needs to be taken to provide blood flow to the flap tissue.
+In some procedures, part or all of a muscle needs to be taken from the donor site to provide blood flow to the flap tissue.
 This may cause weakness in that area of the body and limit certain physical or athletic activities.
 If you’re active, discuss this risk with your plastic surgeon.